 sample surveys

-administrative sources
+administrative data sources

-expert estimates
+expert estimates.

 Most often a combination of several methods is used.